Skip to content

 Overview

 Grapa's multi-syntax capabilities enable powerful data processing workflows that combine SQL, JSON, XML, and custom syntaxes seamlessly.
-This use case demonstrates how to build sophisticated data pipelines using multiple native syntaxes.
+This use case demonstrates how to build sophisticated data pipelines using multiple native syntaxes.:

 Scenario: ETL Pipeline with Multi-Syntax Support